 Using the CSV Import in Omeka Classic

+Omeka Classic has a plugin called CSV Import that allows you to feed in a csv and it will make each row of the CSV into its own item in Omeka.
+The script `dlg_json2csv.py` will allow you to take the data from DLG and put it onto your Omeka site just by putting that data into the CSV format.
+All you have to do is import the CSV into Omeka.

 Once you have the CSV from the script, you are now ready to import it into Omeka.
 Below is a screen shot of the opening page of the CSV Import.
 There are 3 fields you need to touch:

 Upload the CSV File